brian-tidepool/tidepool-cli/README.md

 ### Core Components

-- **BaseCommand**: Abstract base class for all CLI commands
+- **BaseCommand**: Abstract base class for all CLI commands (except configure)
-- **CredentialsManager**: Handles authentication credential storage
+- **CredentialsManager**: Handles authentication credential storage and loading
-- **Patient Management**: Functions for creating, listing, and deleting patients
+- **Patient Management**: Functions for creating, listing, and deleting patients (all use Credentials object)
 - **Dashboard Creation**: Functions for generating test dashboards
 - **Data Upload**: Functions for uploading CBG and other data
 - **Time Shifting**: Utilities for adjusting timestamps in data files
-- **Utility Functions**: Helper functions for common operations
+- **Utility Functions**: Helper functions for common operations (with clear, scoped variable names)

 ## 🔌 API Usage